First thing's first.

 Top Tip - Be in the moment

-We're obviously more than happy for your guests to take as many photos as they like, however, please encourage your close family and friends to put down their phones and cameras for the main parts of the day and just be present with you both!
+We're more than happy for your guests to take as many photos as they like.
+However, please encourage your close family and friends to put down their phones and cameras for the main parts of the day and just be present with you both!
 If they are living in the moment and not viewing it through their screen, you will get much more authentic reactions from them.

 Top Tip - Confetti

 We will arrange your guests into two lines to make a tunnel for you to walk through as they throw confetti.
-This makes for such wonderful smiley photographs.
 However, please don't rush.
 Walk through at a nice steady pace and enjoy the moment!
-Also, Brides, please remember to hold flowers down if possible so we can see your lovely big smile.
+Also, Brides, please remember to hold flowers down if possible so we can see your lovely, big smile.
 It's always a good idea to check with venues/churches if they allow confetti and where they allow it to be thrown.
-Based on this, it may be beneficial to wait and do it at your venue if the church only allows it in their car park!
+For example, it may be beneficial to wait and do it at your venue if the church only allows it in their car park!

 During this middle part of the day, and before everyone sits down to eat, I may take your family and group shots for you.
-I like to judge what the weather is doing, and if it is too sunny it is often worth waiting for the sun to lower so we don't have lots of squinty eyes.
+I like to judge what the weather is doing, and if it is too sunny it is often worth waiting for the sun to lower so we don't have lots of squinty eyes and harsh shadows

-I think these photographs are still a really important element of a couples day even though it's not always loads of fun.
-For this reason I aim to make them as quick and painless for everyone as possible.
-I advise keeping family 'formal' photographs to immediate Family and Grandparents and I try and avoid doing a million combinations of these people.
+I think these photographs are still a really important element of a couple's day even though it's not always loads of fun.
+For this reason, I aim to make them as quick and painless for everyone as possible.
+I advise keeping family 'formal' photographs to immediate Family and Grandparents and I try to avoid doing a million combinations of these people.
 We would much rather you got stuck in and enjoyed hanging out with your guests and having a great day!
 Other important guests will be captured throughout the day candidly.
-However, if there is other people who you wish to be included in the formal photographs; that's no problem, just let me know on the final form and we can factor that time in.
+However, if there are other people who you wish to be included in the formal photographs, that's no problem.
+Just let me know on the final form and we can factor that time in.